Mahyaddinovv/global-gas-connect/README.md

         ↓
 Edge Functions (Email + Automation)

+---

-### Vercel Routing
+## Vercel Routing
-Because this is a single-page React app, the project includes `vercel.json` so routes like `/admin` work correctly on direct page loads.

-### Where To Add Environment Variables
-- Frontend deployment settings: Vercel project settings
+Single-page application uses `vercel.json` to support direct routes like `/admin`.

+---

+## Security

-- Supabase Edge Function secrets: Supabase project settings
+- Supabase authentication

-For this project, email-related secrets belong in Supabase, not in the public frontend.
+- Role-based access control
+- Protected admin routes
+- Environment variables for secrets

+---

+## System Value

+This project is not a simple CRUD application.

+It is a CMS-driven operational platform designed for real business workflows in the gas trading industry, combining:
+- content management system
+- business process automation
+- role-based access control
+- structured data pipeline for inquiries

+---

 ## Watermarks And Assignment Info

-- Student name: **Mahammad Mahyaddinov**
-- Team slug: **TeamMaga**
+Student: Mahammad Mahyaddinov
+Team: TeamMaga
-- Assignment: **ai-web-2026**
+Assignment: ai-web-2026

-## Notes
-- No passwords or secrets are stored in this README.
+No passwords or secrets are stored in this repository.
-- CMS activity is tracked through the audit log system in `cms_audit`.
-- The public assignment file is available at `public/ai-web-2026.txt`.